Zahra-Alavi/ESMfluc/README.md

 To run the project, please navigate through the different folders inside the `scripts/` directory:

-  - The `base_classifiers` folder contains code for the Logistic Regression and Random Forest Classification models.
+  - The `base_classifiers` folder contains code for the Logistic Regression and Random Forest Classification and Conditional Random Field models.

-  - The `conditional_random_fields` folder contains code for the CRF model.

-  - The `attention_visualizing` folder contains the latest code for the BiLSTM model.
+  - The `final_pipeline` folder contains code for LSTM, BiLSTM and Transformers models.

 Please refer to the instructions provided within each folder for details on how to use the code.